timetoleafs/radiodelay4bowen/index.md

 **Part Three:**

-1) Download Open Radio Delay
+1) Download and install Radio Delay if you haven't done so already, then open it.

 2) Under **Input Device** choose **VB-Audio Virtual** from the drop-down menu. **Output** should be your speakers you'll be listening through.